 I now wondered how I might test the new structure.
 The ultimate test of course would be a sea trial in heavy weather but I also decided to conduct a simple static test, by bowsing the bowsprit down to see what happened.

-By way of a post-script: Some time later I learned about the boat in the next marina to mine, that had serious rot in the bowsprit.
+By way of a post-script: Some time later I learned about the boat in the next marina to mine that had serious rot in the bowsprit.
 It was a Hanz Christian double ender of about the same vintage as Britannia.
-I visited the owner and told him about my experience and the final result was that he also had a new bowsprit built by David Lucey in St. Cloud.
+I told the owner about my experience and he also had a new bowsprit built by David Lucey in St. Cloud.

 All’s well that end's well.